CRFA Flank Alopecia (Cyclical Recurrent Hair Loss on the Flanks) in Dogs

 Causes

 Hair growth in dogs occurs in cycles consisting of a growth phase (anagen), a transition phase (catagen), and a resting phase (telogen).
-In CRFA, there is a disturbance of this cycle, especially a prolonged telogen phase, which leads to hair loss.
+In CRFA, this cycle is disrupted, particularly with a prolonged telogen phase, leading to hair loss.

-The exact mechanism that leads to CRFA is not yet fully understood.
-It is believed that the condition is related to a disturbed melatonin level, a hormoneHormones are chemical messengers produced by endocrine glands and released into the bloodstream to affect specific cells or organs in the body.
-They regulate numerous bodily functions, including growth, metabolism, and reproduction. that controls the sleep-wake rhythm and seasonal changes in the body.
-Melatonin is produced by the influence of daylight on the pineal gland, and a reduction in daylight in autumn and winter can lead to an imbalanceImbalance refers to an imbalance or disruption of normal function or composition in the body, which can lead to health problems..
+The exact mechanism leading to CRFA is not yet fully understood.
+It is believed that the condition is related to disrupted melatonin levels, a hormoneHormones are chemical messengers produced by endocrine glands and released into the bloodstream to affect specific cells or organs in the body.
+They regulate numerous bodily functions, including growth, metabolism, and reproduction. that regulates the sleep-wake rhythm and seasonal changes in the body.
+Melatonin is produced through the influence of daylight on the pineal gland, and a reduction in daylight during fall and winter can lead to an imbalanceImbalance refers to an imbalance or disruption of normal function or composition in the body, which can lead to health problems..

 Symptoms